ELF: A Family of Encoder-Free ECG-Language Models: Results

-We observe ELF's accuracy under three training and inference conditions with the PTB-XL ECG-QA and ECG-Chat Instruct datasets in Figure~\ref{fig:heat} and Table~\ref{tab:no-zero} respectively.
-The three conditions are defined as the following:\\ \textbf{ECG Signal}: The regular ECG Signal and corresponding textual query is used as input.\\ \textbf{Zeros Tensor}: A tensor of the same shape as the regular ECG Signal filled with zeros is used as input, alongside the textual query.\\ \textbf{Only Text}: The ECG Signal is completely omitted and only the textual query is used as input.
-We note only the input is modified, and the architecture of ELF remains the same.
+We evaluate Patch ELF with the gemma-2-2b-it backbone under three inference-time perturbations on the ECG-QA-CoT dataset in Figure~\ref{fig:perturb}.
+The model is trained on normal ECG signals from ECG-QA-CoT, with perturbations applied only during inference.
+The three conditions are defined as follows:\\ \textbf{Noise}: A tensor of the same shape as the regular ECG signal filled with values sampled from a Gaussian distribution is used as input, alongside the textual query.\\ \textbf{Zeros Tensor}: A tensor of the same shape as the regular ECG signal filled with zeros is used as input, alongside the textual query.\\ \textbf{Only Text}: The ECG signal is completely omitted and only the textual query is used as input.\\ We note only the input is modified for each perturbation, and the architecture of ELF remains the same.

-The motivation behind these conditions is to probe whether ELF leverages the ECG signal modality or relies predominantly on language priors learned during pretraining of the LLM.
-We also draw inspiration from Cambrian-1 \citep{tong2024cambrian1fullyopenvisioncentric}, which evaluated performance with and without visual input.
-The results showed less than a 5\% difference between the two settings, suggesting that some benchmarks may not meaningfully depend on visual information and instead primarily test the language model’s reasoning ability.

-Let's first take a look at the results in Figure~\ref{fig:heat}.
-When trained under normal conditions (i.e., using the ECG Signal), ELF exhibits the expected performance drop when evaluated with the Zeros Tensor or Only Text inputs.
-However, training and inferencing with the Zeros Tensor still results in relatively high accuracy (28.05\%), and training and inferencing with Only Text achieves 30.05\%, which is comparable to performance under normal conditions.
-Additionally, training with Only Text and inferencing with the ECG Signal produces even higher accuracy than the standard setting (37.09\%).

-This phenomenon seems to hold when ELF is trained on the ECG-Chat Instruct dataset (Table~\ref{tab:no-zero}).
-We train ELF with regular ECG Signal inputs and inference under all three conditions.
-We observe that ELF demonstrates similar performances across all three conditions.

-We also evaluated Llama-3.2-1B-Instruct + CLIP (trained on regular ECG images), gpt-5-mini, and OpenTSLM using Zeros Tensor inputs and report the results in Table~\ref{tab:more-zeros}.
-For clarity, gpt-5-mini and OpenTSLM are not trained; we simply evaluate them out-of-the-box under the Zeros Tensor inference condition.
-For Llama-3.2-1B-Instruct + CLIP, using the Zeros Tensor during inference leads to a slight accuracy drop, though the difference between the regular ECG image and Zeros Tensor conditions remains small.
-OpenTSLM also shows a moderate accuracy reduction, similar to Llama-3.2-1B-Instruct + CLIP.
-Interestingly, gpt-5-mini shows a larger drop in performance when comparing the accuracy between regular ECG-Image inputs and Zeros Tensor inputs (24.53 $\rightarrow$ 14.69).